 Other Plants that Grow Best in Washington D.C.

 Blue Violets (Viola sororia): Blooming blue or purplish-blue in color with a preference for moisture-retentive soils, this plant will add lovely hues to your garden when warmer weather comes around.
 Pest and weather-resistant, these plants are extremely hardy!
 Be sure to plant them in the fall season in areas of full sun to partial shade.

 Goldenrod (Solidago): Where it's easy to mistake these plants for weeds given their penchant for growing along highways, these fluffy, yellow plants provide vivid color in their own right and offer abundant nectar for migrating butterflies and pollinating insects.
 They'll also keep bugs away from your vegetable gardens with their ability to attract and do well in well-draining soil with lots of direct sunlight.

 Maidenhair Fern (Adianthum aethiopicum): Looking for a delicate addition to your yard?
-The Maidenhair Fern is a great choice that thrives in shady areas, but needs a bit of extra love when it comes to staying moist and humid.
+The Maidenhair Fern is a great choice that thrives in shady areas, but needs a bit of extra love when it comes to staying moist and humid in Washington D.C. hardiness zones.
 This plant works great on the patio, and is extremely hardy to cold temperatures.

 Washington D.C.
 Gardening Tips

 Coming equipped with a wide variety of plants adapted to flourish in warmer summer and colder winter months, it's still a good idea to prepare for any eventualities that might arise by consulting your local Farmer's Almanac or similar resource for the region.
 Planting too early or too late can result in frozen plants, but mulching, cold boxing, or raised beds will secure safety for your plants.
 Drip irrigation and shade cloth will provide the same protection and insurance when things get too hot and dry.

 When Should I Plant My Garden in Washington D.C.?